ashdavies/talks/whats-new-in-firebase/index.md

 ^
 - Your data is stored in a cloud hosted NoSql database powered by Google
 - NoSql data structures can provide huge increases to speed and performance
-- Require a different way of thinking when it comes to relational data structures.
+- Require a different way of thinking when it comes to relational data structures

 ---